AnyLogic

 • Ring lattice — agent connections form a ring where an agent is connected to a given number of closest agents.

-M — [Enabled if Connection network type is Scale free] Parameter for Scale free network type: either M and M0 (start number of hubs).
-For details, please refer to Wikipedia.
+M — [Enabled if Connection network type: Scale-free] A parameter for the Scale-free network type, either M or M0 (starting number of hubs).
+For details, see Barabási–Albert model.

 Synchronous steps are applied only to the agents and agent populations that are selected in the Agents in the space list above.